secretstartups/handbook/content/handbook/marketing/virtual-events/_index.md

 {: #workshops}
 Field Marketing runs hands-on workshops virtually.
 Regardless or not if there will be money spent to advertise these workshops, marketers are to use the webcast event type.
 A few more points to note:

 * Our GitLab demo environment cannot support more than 250 people, therefore we need to be able to cap registration at no more than 400-500 people.
 The Self-Service option does not allow for registration to be capped.
-You can require approval, but Zoom doesn’t allow customization of the rejection email (and it isn’t clear if a rejection email is even sent).
+You can require approval, but Zoom doesn't allow customization of the rejection email (and it isn't clear if a rejection email is even sent).
 * By using Zoom webcast for these workshops we are able to more easily track and manage the Q&A coming in from the larger audience.
 With the chat feature in the Self Service Zoom offering, the chat runs long and can become confusing.
 * There is a more professional look and feel of a Webcast run event vs a self-service run event.